Q&A

 The points above provide a kind of overarching guideline for the retrospective.
 At the same time, they provide methodological freedom on how to design this structure.
 Good suggestions and ideas for the methodical design of retrospectives can be found at: www.retromat.org

 Preparing good and value-added retrospectives takes time.
-This preparation should be planned for in advance.
-Moderation within the retrospective helps to stay within the structure and reach a result.
-At the same time, moderation opens the freedom for participants to focus entirely on the content, so they don´t have to additionally keep focus on a specific time slot.
+This preparation should be planned in advance.
+Moderation within the retrospective helps to stay within the structure and to come to a result.
+At the same time, moderation opens up the freedom for participants to focus entirely on the content and not have to additionally concentrate on keeping to a specific time slot.

 wibas